How to Have a Great Wedding Photography Experience | Chicago Wedding Photographer

 Leave the Pinterest shot list at home.

 Social media is a valuable tool, but don’t let someone else’s experience dictate your day.
 Your photographer is there to help you capture your story, not someone else’s.
 When we focus on reproducing every shot from someone else’s wedding, we risk missing the special moments that make your wedding beautiful and unique.
-Instead of sending a detailed shot list, communicate to your photographer what aspects of the day are most important to you.
+Instead of sending a detailed shot list, communicate to your photographer what aspects of the day are most important to you. how to have a great wedding photography experience

 Some of my favorite weddings to photograph have been when brides and grooms told me exactly what was special to them.
 Friends from far away.
 Ceremony decor carefully and artfully curated by the sister of the bride.
 A father who was sick for years, now healthy enough to walk his little girl down the aisle.
-When I know what each part of the wedding day means to you, I can better tailor my services to create one-of-a-kind imagery that tells a story that is yours alone.
+When I know what each part of the wedding day means to you, I can better tailor my services to create one-of-a-kind imagery that tells a story that is yours alone. how to have a great wedding photography experience

 Print and display your photos.